Iowa State Cyclones play the Tennessee State Tigers in first round of NCAA Tournament - WTOP News

 St. Louis; Friday, 2:50 p.m.
 EDT

-BOTTOM LINE: No. 6 Iowa State and Tennessee State meet in the NCAA Tournament first round.
+BOTTOM LINE: No. 6 Iowa State plays in the first round of the NCAA Tournament against Tennessee State.

-The Cyclones’ record in Big 12 games is 14-7, and their record is 13-0 in non-conference games.
-Iowa State ranks eighth in the Big 12 with 10.0 offensive rebounds per game led by Blake Buchanan averaging 2.9.
+The Cyclones are 14-7 against Big 12 opponents and 13-0 in non-conference play.
+Iowa State has a 3-1 record in games decided by less than 4 points.

 The Tigers are 17-5 against OVC opponents.
-Tennessee State leads the OVC scoring 80.5 points per game while shooting 46.0%.
+Tennessee State ranks third in the OVC with 10.9 offensive rebounds per game led by Jalen Pitre averaging 3.0.

-Iowa State makes 49.0% of its shots from the field this season, which is 4.6 percentage points higher than Tennessee State has allowed to its opponents (44.4%).
-Tennessee State scores 15.4 more points per game (80.5) than Iowa State allows to opponents (65.1).
+Iowa State averages 9.0 made 3-pointers per game, 2.1 more made shots than the 6.9 per game Tennessee State gives up.
+Tennessee State has shot at a 46.0% rate from the field this season, 3.4 percentage points greater than the 42.6% shooting opponents of Iowa State have averaged.

 Aaron Nkrumah is averaging 17.5 points, 5.5 rebounds and 2.8 steals for the Tigers.
-Travis Harper II is averaging 2.5 made 3-pointers over the last 10 games.
+Travis Harper II is averaging 16.3 points over the last 10 games.

 LAST 10 GAMES: Cyclones: 6-4, averaging 75.0 points, 29.4 rebounds, 14.3 assists, 8.7 steals and 2.0 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 65.8 points per game.